tahaMertAgim29/Basic-Spring-Boot-JPA-/README.md

 - *Thunder Client* (Optional to execute such requests as POST and DELETE)

 > [!IMPORTANT]
 > While you clone this repository, make sure that methods or annotations of these required dependencies are working well.
-To make sure, you should check pom.xml file where `dependency` tags exist.
+To make sure, you should check pom.xml file where `<dependency>` tags exist.

 ## MySQL Database Link Set
-When you download this project, you should check the application_properties file to ensure your database link where it is at `jpademo/src/main/resources` path in the Springboot Project.
+When you download this project, you should check the application_properties file to ensure your database link where it is at `jpademo/src/main/resources` path in the Springboot Project and ypu will find these lines:

+* spring.datasource.url=jdbc:mysql://localhost:3306/YOUR_DATABASE_NAME
+* spring.datasource.username=root
+* spring.datasource.password=YOUR_PASSWORD

+You should write your own database name and your database password instead of `YOUR_DATABASE_NAME` and `YOUR_PASSWORD` words in following order.
+>[!WARNING]
+> For any possibility, you had better create the database in MYSQL since Spring may not sometimes see the database in MYSQL.

 ## Link

 If you challenge downloading Springboot on Visual Studio Code, you can check this YouTube video.
-This video also includes how to create a new Springboot Project so, it will be a helper to create your own first Springboot Project on Visual Studio Code
+This video also includes how to create a new Springboot Project so, it will be a helper to create your own first Springboot Project on Visual Studio Code.
 >[!CAUTION]
 >While creating a new project, sometimes Spring and Java versions might not support each other.
-Therefore, you should be careful while selecting the versions of both Java and Springboot
+Therefore, you should be careful while selecting the versions of both Java and Springboot.